Where Eagles Dare: Book Review

 When they finish, Smith reveals his list.
-It is blank.
+It’s blank.
 Smith is a triple agent and has tricked the double agents into revealing most of Germany’s spies.

 Schaffer holds all the Germans at gunpoint.
 One of the Germans gets the upper hand again, but then Mary comes to the rescue.

 Smith drugs all the Germans and announces he is taking the three double agents back to Britain to be hung as traitors.
-Schaffer sets explosives as diversions.
+Schaffer sets explosives as a diversion.
 Smith destroys the radio so the castle can’t call for reinforcements from the village, and the group head to the cable car.
-Whilst getting down from the roof of the castle to the cable car station though, the traitors manage to overpower Schaffer and use the cable car to escape…
+Whilst getting down from the roof of the castle to the cable car station, though, the traitors overpower Schaffer and use the cable car to escape…

 Where Eagles Dare: Analysis

 Where Eagles Dare has a roller-coaster Mission plot (see Spy Novel Plots), but it’s really all about the twists and the action.